 Sample Schedule

 Our residency program follows the Competence by Design (CBD) format set forth by the Royal College.
-The program is five years in duration and an example outline of the curriculum can be found below:
+The program is 5 years in duration and an example outline of the curriculum can be found below.
+Of the 65 total blocks, there are 7 that typically require the Victoria residents to leave Victoria.
+For these mandatory away blocks, travel and accommodation support is provided by the program.

 Welcome to Victoria, BC!

-Over 350,000 people call the Greater Victoria area home!
+Over 400,000 people call the Greater Victoria area home!
 We are lucky to enjoy a unique sub-Mediterranean climate and hours of sunshine throughout the year.
-Did you know that Victoria is the sixth sunniest city in Canada, and that it receives less annual precipitation than nearly 82% of Canada’s 41 largest urban areas?
+Did you know that Victoria is the 6th sunniest city in Canada, and that it actually receives less annual precipitation than more than 80% of Canada’s largest urban areas (including a large nearby city in BC that shall remain nameless, but rhymes with Slamcouver)?
 Some would say it’s a nice place to live!
-BC’s capital city has historic buildings at every turn, enough restaurants/cafes/pubs to keep you busy for years, an extensive system of bike lanes and regional trails for riding, sandy beaches with mountainous landscapes for lounging, and dense greenery everywhere you look.
+BC’s capital city has historic buildings at every turn, enough restaurants/cafes/pubs to keep you busy for years, an extensive system of bike lanes and regional trails for riding or commuting, sandy beaches with mountainous landscapes for lounging, and dense greenery everywhere you look.

 Recreation

 Victoria is the main ‘jumping-off point’ for adventurers looking to experience Vancouver Island.
 The city itself boasts kilometres of bike lanes and dedicated regional trails, such as the Galloping Goose Trail, so that cycling to work earns you praise rather than road rage.
-If you’re a mountain biker, you can find adrenaline-pumping single track within Victoria itself, at Bear Mountain, Hartland/Mount Work Regional Park, or the newly built Jordie Lunn Bike Park – all of which are only a short drive from downtown Victoria.
-Surrounded by ocean on three sides, Victoria is an ocean sport mecca, and there is never a shortage of kite surfers, kayakers, stand-up paddleboarders, and sailors.
+If you’re a mountain biker, you can find adrenaline-pumping single track within Greater Victoria at Hartland/Mount Work Regional Park, Bear Mountain, or the newly built Jordie Lunn Bike Park – all of which are only a short drive from downtown Victoria.
+Hiker or trail runner?
+This is your home.
+Surrounded by ocean on three sides and with multiple lakes in the vicinity, Victoria is a water sport mecca, and there is never a shortage of kite surfers, kayakers, stand-up paddleboarders, and sailors.
 Surfers are a short drive away from Jordan River, Sombrio and China Beaches, and only a few hours away from world-famous Tofino.
-Victoria is also home to many marinas (many of which boast excellent restaurants and cafés), including the Royal Victoria Yacht Club and Oak Bay Marina.
 Do you like golf?
 Well, Victoria arguably has some of the nicest golf courses in North America.
 Check out Victoria Golf Club or Bear Mountain Resort.
+Unlike much of the rest of Canada, golf, mountain biking and surfing (and most other outdoor activities) are year-round activities here!

 Food & Drink